Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Implementation Details of our Pose Prior Learner

 \section{Implementation Details of our Pose Prior Learner}

 We use the Adam optimizer with a learning rate of \(10^{-3}\) and a batch size of 64, training for 50 epochs.
 Unless specified, all images are resized to $256 \times 256$.
 The learning rate for link weights is scaled by 512 to address the small gradients of SoftPlus near zero.
-We conduct experiments using the link thickness $\sigma^2=5 \times 10^{-4}$ across all benchmark datasets, where we adopt the same definition of $\sigma$ used in \citep{autolink}.
-For the hierarchical memory, we use $34$ memory banks, each of which contains $16$ tokens of dimension $512$, for all experiments.
+We conduct experiments using the link thickness $\sigma^2=5 \times 10^{-4}$ across all benchmark datasets, where we adopt the same definition of $\sigma$ used in \cite{autolink}.
+For the hierarchical memory, we use $34$ memory banks, each of which contains $16$ vectors of dimension $512$, for all experiments.
+We utilize video frames as $I_{ref}$ for the Human3.6m, Taichi, and YouTube dog videos, while randomly masked images are used as $I_{ref}$ for other datasets.
+On Human3.6m and CUB-200-2011, we report the results in the mean $L2$ error between the predicted keypoints and the ground truth, normalized by the image size.
+For Taichi \cite{autolink, motion-supervised, latentkeypointgan, ganseg, stru-rep}, we use the summed $L2$ error computed at a resolution of $256 \times 256$.
+We excluded the DeepFashion \cite{deepfashion}, CelebA \cite{celebA}, and Zebra \cite{horse-zebra} datasets used by AutoLink because they either lack structural or background complexity, offer limited pose variation, or are redundant with existing categories.
+All results are averaged over 3 experiment runs.
+We train and test PPL on a single NVIDIA RTX A6000 GPU with the batch size of 64.
+The training and inference efficiency are presented in \textbf{Table~\ref{tab:runtime}}. \ZY{Regarding computational efficiency, our hierarchical memory and prior extraction modules are lightweight with about 2.4M parameters only.
+This is compared against most of the large diffusion models which use pre-trained large language model as priors (usually over 900M parameters)}.